etcd-io/etcd/tests/robustness/README.md

 ### Example analysis of linearization issue

-Let's analyse issue [#14370].
+Let's reproduce and analyse robustness test report for issue [#14370].
 To reproduce the issue by yourself run `make test-robustness-issue14370`.
-After a couple of tries robustness tests should report `Model is not linearizable` and save report locally.
+After a couple of tries robustness tests should fail with a log `Model is not linearizable` and save report locally.

 Lineralization issues are easiest to analyse via history visualization.
 Open `/tmp/TestRobustness_Issue14370/history.html` file in your browser.
 Jump to the error in linearization by clicking `[ jump to first error ]` on the top of the page.